 12. Applicable Law/Jurisdiction and Venue.
-This Agreement shall be construed and enforced in accordance with the laws of the State of _______.
+This Agreement shall be construed and enforced in accordance with the laws of the State of _____.
 In the event of any dispute between the parties hereto, both parties agree that the Common Pleas Court for _________ County, _______, shall have jurisdiction over all matters incident to and arising out of this Agreement.
 Each of the parties hereto consents and submits to the jurisdiction and venue of such Court.

 13. Attorney’s Fees and Costs.
-The parties agree that should it be necessary for Organization to seek Court enforcement of any provisions of this Agreement, then the Organization shall be entitled to an award for attorney fees and court costs incurred in the enforcement of this Agreement.
+The parties agree that should it be necessary for Organization or Contractor to seek Court enforcement of any provisions of this Agreement, then either party can seek an award for attorney fees and court costs, not to exceed the current base salary for the contractor.

 14. Receipt of Copy and Knowledge of Contents.
 Contractor agrees that Contractor has read the foregoing Agreement and understands its terms therein and acknowledges that Contractor has received a copy of it.
 Further, Contractor acknowledges that Contractor has had sufficient time to have this Agreement reviewed by legal counsel of Contractor’s choosing prior to its execution.